TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-developer-portal/customise/customize-api-visibility.md

 ## Modify the Portal Catalogue Template to add Show/Hide Logic

 The developer portal is fully customizable via templates.
-We'll add custom logic to the portal catalogue template (catalogue.html) to show/hide the "Internal API" catalogue based on the value of the "internal" flag for the developer.
+We'll add custom logic to the portal catalogue template (catalogue.html) to show/hide the "Internal API" catalogue based on the value of the "Group" field for the developer.

 The main difference from the default template is two changes:
 1. Get user data state at the start of template: `{{$profile := .UserData }}`